Avoiding Wintertime Accidents: 7 Snowmobile Safety Tips

 Review trail maps and weather conditions prior to each ride to better understand your route and potential challenges.
 Do not ride in adverse weather, such as ice storms or blizzards.
 Understand the nature of the trail before heading out so you know whether to be aware of special considerations, such as hikers or cross-country skiers.

 For more winter safety tips, check out our article about how to avoid a slip, trip and fall in inclement winter weather.
-And if you’re ever injured in a snowmobile accident, the Preszler Law Firm can help: 1-800-JUSTICE®.
+And if you’re ever injured in a snowmobile accident, the Preszler Injury Lawyers may be able to help: 1-800-JUSTICE®.